-Ventricular septal defect (VSD) is a defect in the septum between the heart's two lower or pumping chambers (ventricles).
+Ventricular septal defect (VSD) is a gap or defect in the septum between the heart's two lower or pumping chambers (ventricles).
 The septum is a wall that separates the heart's left and right side.
 Septal defects are sometimes called a 'hole' in the heart.

 It is the most common heart problem that babies are born with.
 Many defects in the ventricular septum close themselves and cause no problems.
 Otherwise, medicines or surgery can help.
 Most babies born with a defect in the septum have normal survival.